 All The Seine Is A Stage…

 A few years ago, there used to be a Renault factory on that Island, as famous for its strikes as it was for the vehicles it produced.
 All was shut down 25 years ago.
 Now, part of it is home to a new landmark by architects Shigoru Ban (JPN) and Jean de Gastines (Fr).
 All supervised by Jean Nouvel (Fr).
+Located right on the Seine of course.
 It took them a quarter of a Century!
 In 1906, it took Fulgence Bienvenüe a little more than one year to create the first metro line (still, may I point out that this was done 45 years after the London Tube was created, and after Budapest launched its fully electric underground train system).

 The technical prowess of the building is the revolving round-shaped concert hall designed by Shigoru Ban.
 It’s adorned with solar panels covering up to 25% of the building’s requirements in electricity.